Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Introduction

 Crowdsourcing is an efficient and cost-effective method of collecting annotated image datasets.
 To control the quality of crowdsourced annotations, human-in-the-loop verification techniques~\cite{Hao2012}, web-based image annotation interfaces~\cite{Russell2008,Benenson2019}, and web-based video annotation platforms~\cite{Vondrick2013,Dutta2019} have been proposed.
 However, there is always a possibility of human error, and as a result, the trained DL model did not achieve the best performance.

-To address this issue, Kiyokawa~\etal proposed a method that uses visual markers as tools to automatically obtain annotations from images~\cite{KiyokawaRAL2019,KiyokawaAR2019}.
+To address this issue, Kiyokawa~\etal~proposed a method that uses visual markers as tools to automatically obtain annotations from images~\cite{KiyokawaRAL2019,KiyokawaAR2019}.
 They attached markers to each object and placed the marker-attached objects in different poses in the real world.
-This method enables automatic annotation of each object using visual marker detection and pose estimation.
+Because a visual marker is easily detected, this method automatically annotates the given positional relationship between an object and the marker.
+The marker was used for object detection during automatic annotation.
+However, if an image showing the marker is used for training, normally, the neural network learns the marker as a feature of the object.
+By hiding the marker with a noise mask, we succeeded in reducing this erroneous learning.

+However, even with this method, it is necessary to quickly collect images captured from various directions.
+Using online visual feedback, we solve this problem by allowing various people to perform this task.
 Visual-marker-based automatic annotation allows for consistent annotation even in the presence of occlusions.
-In addition to the annotation process, Kiyokawa~\etal developed a system that automatically changes object poses~\cite{Kiyokawa2021}.
+In addition to the annotation process, Kiyokawa~\etal~developed a system that automatically changes object poses~\cite{Kiyokawa2021}.
 Using a hand-eye robot and a rotating stage, the camera fixed on the arm tip can capture objects in various poses by moving the camera and object.

-The previous dataset collection framework~\cite{Kiyokawa2021} required a reduction in the difference between dataset collection and system deployment environments.
-Even when we apply domain adaptation methods, the object detection accuracy does not exceed 79\%~\cite{Kiyokawa2021}.
-Even more surprisingly, small datasets collected semi-automatically in the real world significantly improved the detection accuracy compared to datasets generated by domain adaptations.
-However, the collection system developed is large-scale; thus, cannot be scaled up to a technology that can be used in various situations.
+This study endeavors to enhance the overall capacity for collecting large image datasets by improving the level of motivation from enjoyment experienced by individual users, rather than merely introducing intensive human resources.
+If efficient image dataset collection can be achieved with an application that any user can use, rather than with a special device, as used in the previous method~\cite{Kiyokawa2021}, there will be a paradigm shift in the dataset collection methodology.
+It is easy to develop online visual feedback in web applications because it is an automatic annotation by the AR marker that we developed.